Note

 Access to this page requires authorization.
 You can try changing directories.

-With AI rapidly entering the day-to-day experience of people in your organization, we introduced a new People Experiences category called AI adoption.
+As AI rapidly enters the day-to-day experience of people in your organization, Microsoft introduced a new People Experiences category called AI adoption.

-The AI adoption score represents the extent to which users in your organization have made Microsoft 365 Copilot a daily habit.
-A score of 100 means that all licensed Microsoft 365 Copilot users in your organization are using Copilot features for an average of at least three days per week (or 12 out of the past 28 days).
+The AI adoption score represents the extent to which users in your organization use Microsoft 365 Copilot as a daily habit.
+A score of 100 means that all licensed Microsoft 365 Copilot users in your organization use Copilot features for an average of at least three days per week (or 12 out of the past 28 days).
 Users that reach this three-day threshold in a given month are highly likely to become long-term engaged users of Microsoft 365 Copilot.
 If users fall short of that three-day threshold, the score still gives credit for making progress to it.
-You can use the other insights on the page to understand what behaviors and features contribute to your score, and to identify actions to take to boost your score.
+Use the other insights on the page to understand what behaviors and features contribute to your score, and to identify actions to take to boost your score.

 AI adoption score calculation methodology